 Rebecca Crootof, Board Member

-Rebecca is a former ERC employee.
-While at the ERC, she was one of the primary architects of the ERC’s highly successful housing accessibility initiative.
-She recently received a PH.D in law from Yale Law School and is now Executive Director of Yale Law School Information Society Project.
+Executive Director of Yale Law School Information Society Project.
+Former ERC employee where she was one of the primary architects of the ERC’s highly successful housing accessibility initiative.
+Holds a PH.D in law from Yale Law School.

 Rabbi Bruce E. Kahn, D.D., Board Member